Sinac0de/Sinac0de/README.md

 🎓 I am Sina Moradian , a **Junior Front End Web Developer** from Kermanshah, Iran.
  <br> I am also Pursuing my Bachelor in **Computer Software Engineering** and will graduate in mid-2025.

 👨‍💻 I enjoy programming and creating complicated and eye-catching things.
 I love teamwork, solving problems and challenging myself.
-I also currently started learing React.
+<br>I also currently started learing React.

 📚 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies are **playing video games**, **reading books**, **sketching**, and **touch typing**.